Manley12/Curriculum-Vitae/README.md

 ***

 # Adapting The CV
 I will be working on a blank template for anybody to use.
-The template will be available free of charge here on Github.
+The template will be available free of charge here on Github (https://github.com/Manley12/CV-Resume-Template).
 Inside of the template (backside), there will be instructions on how to use it for your purposes.